Nitisinone is used to treat certain inherited disorders

 Many foods, drugs, or supplements may contain aspartame,

-drug.
 Check the labels on all products (especially artificially sweetened

-products) for aspartame, tyrosine and phenylalanine content.
+products) for aspartame, tyrosine, and phenylalanine content.
 Consult your

 doctor, pharmacist, or dietician for more details.